 The 10 Early Warning Signs of Cancer in Dogs

-Did you know… dogs over the age of 10 have a 50% chance of getting cancer.
+Did you know that dogs over the age of 10 have a 50% chance of getting cancer?
 Even though the risk increases with age, cancer does not discriminate and it is important to know how to check your dog for warning signs.

-At SASH, The Small Animal Specialist Hospital, we want to help educate Australians just like you about the main warning signs of Cancer in dogs.
+At SASH, The Small Animal Specialist Hospital, we want to help educate Australians just like you about the main warning signs of cancer in dogs.
 After all, identifying these early could help save your dog’s life.
-Our cancer specialists have over 20 years of experience and we want to share this knowledge with you.
+Our cancer specialists (Oncologists) have decades of experience and want to share this knowledge with you.

 You can gently run your hands across your dog’s skin like this, feeling for abnormal lumps and bumps beneath the skin.
 Unfortunately, to the touch, you can’t tell if a lump is cancerous or not, so it’s best to have it tested by a vet.